rajbahakdanyu/tictactoe_flutter/README.md

 # tictactoe

-A simple tic tac toe game made using flutter.
+A tic tac toe game made using flutter.

-You can play against AI or another person.
+In the game you can play against AI or another person.

-# tictactoe_flutter